 The most important part about removing any plant from your property is identifying it correctly so you know what products will effectively kill the plant without causing damage to surrounding plants or grasses.

-The Wood Sorrel versions of Oxalis are often confused for clover or some other type of grass because they has three or four heat-shaped leaves and grows low to the ground, like shamrocks or clovers.
+The Wood Sorrel versions of Oxalis are often confused for clover or some other type of grass because they has three or four heart-shaped leaves and grows low to the ground, like shamrocks or clovers.

 In addition to its green leaves and bushy appearance, Oxalis usually has flowers as well.
 With Common wood sorrel, the flowers can be white with pink or yellow shading, and with yellow wood sorrel and pink wood sorrel the flowers are a vibrant yellow or pink color, respectively.
 Each flower has five petals and are usually no more than 1 or 2 inches wide.